 The National Environmental Policy Act (NEPA) requires federal agencies to evaluate a range of reasonable alternatives to achieve the purpose of and need for the Proposed Action.
-The Navy will consider a no action alternative as well as action alternatives that support the required military readiness activities into the reasonably foreseeable future.
-Additional action alternatives will be informed by input received during the scoping process and will be presented in the Draft Supplemental EIS/OEIS.
+In the Draft Supplemental EIS/OEIS, the Navy evaluates the potential environmental impacts of three alternatives, including a No Action Alternative.